fholgado/homebridge-simplisafe-security-system/README.md

+# NOTE
+This project is archived and no longer maintained.
+Please instead refer to: https://github.com/nzapponi/homebridge-simplisafe3

 # homebridge-simplisafe-security-system

 This project is a [Homebridge](https://github.com/nfarina/homebridge) pluging that allows you to control your SimpliSafe alarm system with the iOS 10 Home app as well as through Siri.
 This project uses the [SimpliSafe SS3 node.js wrapper](https://github.com/chowielin/simplisafe-ss3-nodejs).
 To use this, you must have a working Homebridge server running in your network.